-When shopping for a web host it is best to know just what you should be looking for in your website hosting company.
+When shopping for a web host, it is best to know what you should look for in your website hosting company.
 Most companies will have similar claims, such as unlimited disk space, unlimited bandwidth, and email.
-You also want to be sure that the company also has a high percentage of being up and available (99% or higher), 24-7 support, both site and store builders, and more.
+You also want to be sure that the company has a high percentage of being up and available (99% or higher), 24-7 support, site and store builders, and more.
 Therefore, it is up to you to do your homework before selecting your next website hosting company.

 The features you should look when Choosing a Web host